Agoric/documentation/main/ertp/api/mint.md

 ```

 ### payment.getBalance()
-- Returns: `{AssetDesc}`
+- Returns: `{Units}`

-Get the assetDesc contained in this payment, confirmed by the assay.
+Get the units contained in this payment, confirmed by the assay.

 ```js
 import { makeMint } from './core/mint';